Coventry High School (Connecticut): Athletics

 Coventry teams have won championships in recent years: CHS Baseball won the CIAC Championship in 2019, and the CHS Volleyball team won the CIAC Championship in 2017, and came in second in 2018.
+The Women's Varsity Outdoor Track and Field team won the Class S State Championship for the first time in 2026.

 Academics

 CHS offers Advanced Placement classes.
 Students are also able to earn college credits through the University of Connecticut's Early College Experience program, which are also transferable to other universities.
 CHS also offers classes through the Manchester Community College High School Partnership Program.